 - Who will be on your team?

 There are dozens of other questions that need to be answered, but opening a retail store is like opening any other business.
-It's critical that you determine what you want to sell and who makes up your target audience.
-It's important to create a retail store that satisfies a need of your customers.
+You must determine what you want to sell and who makes up your target audience.
+It’s important to create a retail store that satisfies a need of your customers.

 “Know your competition,” said Juli Lassow, founder and principal of JHL Solutions, a retail business management consulting firm.
 “No ideas today are fully original.
 Understand what options your customers have to you and your offering.
 The option might be doing nothing at all.

 Once you understand your competition, build out your strategy to compete.
 Will it be on price?
 On quality?
 On service?
 On variety?
 Be specific on what your competitive advantage is.
-Know how you will communicate that to your customers through marketing and presentation."
+Know how to communicate that to your customers through marketing and presentation.”

 Lassow said being lost in the crowd is a common risk associated with opening a retail location.